Cricket: Former Australian cricket captain Tim Paine announces leave of absence - NZ Herald

-Former Australia cricket captain Tim Paine has announced he is taking a leave of absence from all forms of cricket for the "foreseeable future".
+Former Australia cricket captain Tim Paine is taking a leave of absence from all forms of cricket for the "foreseeable future", essentially ruling him out of the Ashes and putting his international career in serious doubt.

 Cricket Tasmania released a statement announcing the news on Friday morning and said it will "continue to support Tim and his family both professionally and personally over the summer".